quantaphp/container/README.md

 use Quanta\Container;

-// initialize the container with a factory map.
+// Initialize the container with many entries.
 $container = new Container([

     'some.config' => function () {